Aldermaston Court: Airfield and opening of AWRE (1939–1965)

 Despite the AEI purchase, the location was soon earmarked by the government for an airfield, RAF Aldermaston, to operate as a satellite field for RAF Andover.
-During World War II the land and house were requisitioned by the government as a barracks for the Women's Land Army, the USAAF HQ XIX Tactical Air Command was for some months stationed at the house and anti-aircraft batteries were stationed in the grounds.
+During World War II the land and house were requisitioned by the government as a barracks for the Women's Land Army, the USAAF HQ XIX Tactical Air Command was for some months stationed at the house and anti-aircraft batteries were located in the grounds.
 After the war, the airfield remained in use and was run by BOAC, who operated it as a pilot training academy then from 1947 to 1950 as a civilian airport.
 Air use was transferred to Blackbushe and Luton Airports.

-After the closure of the airfield, the park was returned to AEI. which used it as a plasma research laboratory.
+After the closure of the airfield, the park was returned to AEI, which used it as a plasma research laboratory.
 They built the now demolished MERLIN reactor between the house and the lake – the first commercial scientific reactor in Britain, which was opened on 6 November 1959 by the monarch's husband, Prince Philip.
 The airfield became the UK's Atomic Weapons Research Establishment—later the Atomic Weapons Establishment (AWE)—for research, commissioning and de-commissioning of most such weapons.
 Periodic UK opposition to nuclear weapons was in the late 20th century was most prominently expressed in the Aldermaston Marches from London and High Wycombe, with its later marches organised in 1972 and 2004.

 Commercial use (1965–2012)

-Collier Macmillan Schools bought the north area of the park, including the manor house, in 1965.)
-In 1967, the house and parkland became a Grade II* listed building and parkland.
+Collier Macmillan Schools bought the north area of the park, including the manor house, in 1965.
+In 1967 the house became a Grade II* listed building; the parkland became Grade II listed in 1987.
 Blue Circle Industries bought the estate in the 1980s.
 They restored the house, and converted its usage into a hotel and conference centre.
 They also built the offices in the park, including Portland House, which won a Concrete Society award in 1986.

 The house and grounds were purchased by Holaw (420) Ltd. in 1997, who under its former name, Aldermaston Manor, converted it to a hotel and conference centre.
 They appointed the Compass Group to operate these uses.
 The business was declared insolvent in 2012, and the house and office spaces were closed.

+The estate is unoccupied and has been listed for sale since 2020; in 2025 the Victorian Society named Aldermaston Court as one of the UK's top ten endangered buildings.